microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 The scroll controller can request a scroll by adding velocity to the `ScrollPresenter` content through the AddScrollVelocityRequested event.

+_Spec note:_
+_Mike: "Don't understand what this means.
+Is this the case where we're in inertia and the pointer touches again?"_

 ## IScrollController.InteractionRequested event

 ```cs